-The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2006.
+The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2007.

-There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2006.
+There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2007.
 See U.S. Department of Energy Air Emissions Annual Report in Appendix B.

-Pollution awareness, waste minimization and recycling programs were implemented in 1990 and updated in 2003.
+As indicated in prior SERs, pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2003.
 Included in these efforts were battery and CRT recycling, waste white paper and green computer paper-recycling.
-Ames Laboratory also recycles/reuses salvageable metal, used oil, styrofoam peanuts, batteries, CRTs, fluorescent lamps and telephone books.
+Ames Laboratory also recycles/reuses salvageable metal, used oil, styrofoam peanuts, batteries, fluorescent lamps and telephone books.

 Ames Laboratory reported to DOE-Ames Site Office (AMSO), through the Laboratory's Self Assessment Report, on its Affirmative Procurement Performance Measure.
-A performance level of "A" was achieved in 2006 for Integrated Safety, Health, and Environmental Protection.
+A performance level of "A" was achieved in 2007 for Integrated Safety, Health, and Environmental Protection.